-As a blended drink, the smaller the ice cubes are, the easier it is to blend and the smoother it will be.
-Larger ice cubes will take much longer to break down and will be more uneven and lumpy in the end.
+As a blended drink, the smaller the ice cubes are, the easier it is to process and the smoother it will be.
+Larger ice cubes will take longer to break down and will be more uneven and lumpy in the end.
 Finally, while the drink is traditionally served in a Hurricane or highball glass, serving it in a hollowed-out pineapple and garnishing with some umbrellas and twisty-straws will complete the tropical vibes.

 - 2 1/2 ounces pineapple-infused Square One Organic vodka*

-- 1/2 ounces pineapple purée
+- 1/2 ounces pineapple puree

 - 1 1/2 ounces Coco Lopez cream of coconut

 - Garnish: pineapple wedge

 Add the pineapple-infused vodka, cream of coconut, heavy cream, pineapple puree and Angostura bitters to a blender with 10 ounces of ice and pulse until smooth.

 Garnish with a pineapple wedge and serve with a straw.

 *Pineapple-infused Square One organic vodka: Add 1 slice of organic dried pineapple (with no added sugar) to a 750-milliliter bottle of Square One Organic vodka and let stand for 1 to 2 days.
 Taste daily until the flavor reaches the intensity you prefer.
 Strain the liquid into a clean bottle.